gryter/general-docs/technicalvision.md

 ## [2] Expansive roster of maintained libraries and development tools
 *Diverse libraries maintained by a group of decentralized developers.*
 - Libraries managed by developers who have created them or have extensively modified them.
-- Developer commitment and select library or code base.
+- Developer commitment to select library or code base.
 - Documented development tools supported with recipes and community resources.
 - Focus on ease of integration and ease of new development.